0day-ci/linux/Documentation/networking/ip-sysctl.rst

 	default: initial size of receive buffer used by TCP sockets.
 	This value overrides net.core.rmem_default used by other protocols.
 	Default: 131072 bytes.
 	This value results in initial window of 65535.
+Increasing this value won't raise the initial advertised window above 65535.

 	max: maximal size of receive buffer allowed for automatically selected receiver buffers for TCP socket.
 This value does not override